kartiknairgit/ELEC5620_Stage2_YAAKE/backend/SCHEDULER_SETUP.md

 - Email: `applicant1@yaake.com` | Password: `Applicant@123`
 - Email: `applicant2@yaake.com` | Password: `Applicant@123`
 - Email: `applicant3@yaake.com` | Password: `Applicant@123`

-> **Note:** If these users already exist in your database, the script will skip them and not create duplicates.

 ### 5. Start the Application